-- (1) Whether the agent's relationship and the identity of the foreign principal is "open and obvious to the public and explicitly disclosed" to U.S. government officials. - (2) Whether the activities further the bona fide commercial, industrial, or financial interests of a domestic commercial entity (e.g., a U.S. subsidiary of a foreign parent) "as much or more than" the interests of the related foreign entity (i.e., the foreign parent company). - (3) For noncommercial entities, the extent to which the activities are influenced by a foreign entity, concern a foreign jurisdiction, or are financed by foreign sources. - (4) Whether the activities concern laws or policies applicable to the U.S. operations or interests of the domestic person. - (5) The extent to which a foreign principal influences the activities of the domestic person.
+- Whether the agent's relationship and the identity of the foreign principal is "open and obvious to the public and explicitly disclosed" to U.S. government officials. - (2) Whether the activities further the bona fide commercial, industrial, or financial interests of a domestic commercial entity (e.g., a U.S. subsidiary of a foreign parent) "as much or more than" the interests of the related foreign entity (i.e., the foreign parent company). - (3) For noncommercial entities, the extent to which the activities are influenced by a foreign entity, concern a foreign jurisdiction, or are financed by foreign sources. - (4) Whether the activities concern laws or policies applicable to the U.S. operations or interests of the domestic person. - (5) The extent to which a foreign principal influences the activities of the domestic person.

 Collectively, these proposed changes would convert the existing exemption for foreign corporate commercial activity into a much narrower exemption covering only activities that predominantly serve a U.S. domestic interest.
 A foreign corporation could no longer seek to influence the U.S. government or public on a policy issue that primarily affects the commercial interests of the foreign corporation without triggering FARA's registration and reporting obligations.
-Many companies, for example, rely on the existing commercial exemption to address situations in which executives of a foreign headquartered company come to the United States to meet with government officials and discuss the company's global commercial issues.
-Under the proposed new regulations, the exemption would only be available if the executive discussed only issues where the "predominant interest" is in the United States, notwithstanding the company's global activities and footprint.
+For example, it's customary for companies to use the existing commercial exemption when executives of a foreignheadquartered company come to the United States to meet with government officials and discuss the company's global commercial issues.
+Under the proposed new regulations, the exemption would only be available if the executive solely discussed issues where the "predominant interest" is in the United States, notwithstanding the company's global activities and footprint.
 Notably, this regulation would only constrain foreign company executives.
-Executives in the United States representing only U.S.-headquartered companies would be free to discuss their companies' global operations without limitation from FARA.
+Executives in the United States representing only U.S.- headquartered companies would be free to discuss their companies' global operations without limitation from FARA.